Mattcrmx/MattCrmx.github.io/_posts/2024-05-07-file-descriptors-leak.md

 # The Grand Finale

-When I actually used the tool I built on my use case and it revealed a gigantic leak of file descriptors, I couldn’t believe my eyes: I had coded something useful for once and it had shown the source of the problem!
+When I actually used `fd-watcher` on my use case and it revealed a gigantic leak of file descriptors, I couldn’t believe my eyes: I had coded something useful for once and it had shown the source of the problem!
 Then of course the much less flashy part of the work began where I had to put locks before the critical functions, but I was happy anyway.